-Well, as my father used to say to me and of me when commenting on my time at school: 'If you're one of the best, don't show me the worst!'
+Well, as my father used to say to me and of me when commenting on my time at school: 'If you're one of the best, don't show me the worst!'12

-&lt;sup>12 For another vague endorsement of Hardy's 'Christianity', see Yasir Allawi Abed: 'Desperate Faith: A Study of Selected Poems by Thomas Hardy'.
+12 For another vague endorsement of Hardy's 'Christianity', see Yasir Allawi Abed: 'Desperate Faith: A Study of Selected Poems by Thomas Hardy'.

-While this (to me unknown) author on the Shodhganga website was outlandishly enthusiastic about Hardy's 'evangelicalism': 'Thomas
+While this (to me unknown) author on the Shodhganga website was outlandishly enthusiastic about Hardy's 'evangelicalism': 'Thomas Hardy's stand against the orthodox sacraments and his endorsement of reforms in the Church make him a true evangelical'.
+Really?
+This author's definition of 'evangelical' is way off target.
+Hardy must, in

 I want to call a spade a spade.
 Nobody should be offended by it.
-Hardy and Hawking were free-thinkers, men who gloried in free speech.
-So let's have it here.
+Hardy and Hawking were free-thinkers, men who gloried in free speech.13 So let's have it here.
 They pulled no punches.
 They both spoke their minds when they had the chance.
 So may I. So must I. So will I. The blunt truth is both Hardy and Hawking lived and died atheists, avowed unbelievers.
 Notwithstanding, the Church of England was prepared to give them the last rites of a professing believer, and to justify it.